sandeepdash-mlops/MLOps-Proj-FintechDomain/README.md

 # 🚀 MLOps Project – Fintech Data Pipeline

-> **An end-to-end MLOps pipeline** Welcome to this MLOps project, designed to demonstrate a robust pipeline for managing fintech data.
-This project aims to showcasing the various tools, techniques, services, and features that go into building and deploying a machine learning pipeline for real-world data management.
-Follow along to learn about project setup, data processing, model deployment, and CI/CD automation!
+> **An end-to-end MLOps pipeline:**
+> Welcome to this MLOps project designed to demonstrate a robust pipeline for managing fintech data.
+> This project showcases the tools, techniques, services, and best practices involved in building and deploying a machine learning pipeline for real-world fintech applications.
+> Follow along to explore project setup, data processing, model deployment, and CI/CD automation!

+> This project solves a **binary classification problem** using **supervised machine learning** to predict whether a customer is likely to use our payment service or not.
 ---

 ## ✨ Features